apache/flink/docs/content/docs/ops/metrics.md

 The metrics in this table are available for each of the following job states: INITIALIZING, CREATED, RUNNING, RESTARTING, CANCELLING, FAILING.
 Whether these metrics are reported depends on the [metrics.job.status.enable]({{< ref "docs/deployment/config" >}}#metrics-job-status-enable) setting.

+<span class="label label-info">Evolving</span> The semantics of these metrics may change in later releases.

 <table class="table table-bordered">
   <thead>
     <tr>